 A 404 error happens when someone clicks on a link that goes to a page that doesn’t exist.
 It could be because the page was deleted, the URL was changed, or the link was typed wrong.
 These errors confuse both users and Google, so it’s important to find and fix them fast to protect your site’s SEO.

-2. How to fix 404 error in WordPress?
+2. How to fix 404 errors in WordPress?

 First, use Google Search Console to find which pages are showing 404 errors.
 Then, install a plugin like Redirection to send those broken URLs to working pages.
 You can also recreate deleted content or fix internal links.
 This simple fix helps improve both user experience and Google rankings.